Home/Fruits/Dehydrated Peach

 MythDehydrated fruits are not as nutritious as fresh fruits.+

-RealityWhile some vitamins may decrease, many nutrients remain intact, making them a healthy option.
+RealityWhile some vitamins may decrease, many nutrients remain intact, and they are still a healthy option.

 MythAll dehydrated fruits contain added sugars.+